Can a Holding Company Structure Benefit Your Business?

 Holding companies do not produce goods and services.
 Generally, the purpose of a holding company is to own shares in another company.
 Typically, a holding company will own all of the shares of the operating company or companies, as the case may be.
 However, other combinations of ownership may exist within various holding company structures, such as when holding companies hold real estate or other financial assets.

-One of the main advantages of a holding company structure is asset protection which can be illustrated through the following scenario.
-Let us assume that an operating company faces insolvency or is involved in a lawsuit that could potentially bankrupt the business.
+One of the main advantages of a holding company structure is asset protection.
+For example, let us assume that an operating company faces insolvency or is involved in a lawsuit that could potentially bankrupt the business.
 If the operating company had previously separated its assets to a holding company, those assets, including the operating company’s accumulated corporate profits (or “retained earnings”) transferred to the holding company, would typically be beyond the reach of creditors and litigators who could otherwise attempt to seize such assets.